Welcome to Elementary Music, Art & PE!

 For more information about PE, please click on the tab to the left labeled 'Elementary PE'.

 Elementary Music Program Information 22-23:Music is part of the curriculum for all 4th & 5th grade students.
 Families can choose General Music or an Instrument class as listed below:

 - General Music (Recorder, singing, movement) This option is very good for students who plan to take band in 5th grade.

 - Beginning Strings (Violin, Viola, or Cello) This option is a pre-requisite for Intermediate Strings.

 - General Music (Recorder, singing, movement) This option is very good for students who plan to take choir in middle school.

 - Beginning Band (Clarinet, Flute, Trombone, or Trumpet)

 Instrument classes: Your child will learn to play an instrument, learn basic music theory and engage in a group performance.
 Instrument classes take commitment on the part of your child and family.
 Students are required to practice daily at home.
 We ask that your child commit to play the instrument for the entire school year.
 Your child will need an instrument for this class.
 We also recommend a floor stand for practice at home.
 Books will be given out at the beginning of the school year.
-We have a limited number of stands available for purchase at the beginning of the school year.

 Obtaining an Instrument: